Motor sport is going to look very different when competition resumes at the beginning of July.

 Following on from the successes achieved by modified Alfasuds, the 33 became a popular car for the “modified classes” and we thought it would be interesting to cover some of the most prominent or, in one case a car seen only once, in a photo biography.
 The car referred to is the Class B 1.7 16v lovingly prepared by Louise West and Charlotte Smith with input from Peter West.
 It caused quite a stir for the quality of its preparation when it appeared for the Championship September Oulton meeting in 2010 (was it that long ago!!).
 There was no time for pre weekend testing and in qualifying (Louise’s first time on slicks) she found the car undriveable because of a tight limited slip.
 Things were improved for the race and Louise was working her way up the field when contact with another car sent her into the barriers hard at Knickerbrook.
 The car was not seen again and I was lucky to have taken a photograph at Lodge in qualifying.

-Chris Snowdon 2010 Brands Hatch (1)Adie HawkinsAndy Curtis at CroftAlan Marshall at CroftBryan Shrubb- longest standing modified 33 racerDave Ashford wet Brands 2000John Liddle with the Parts Box 33Louise West 2010 OultonKeith Fawdington at CroftMark Riddle 1995 at SnettertonMike Watson at SnettertonNick Sismey at Cadwell 1991Simon Bird 2001Ray Mears 33 Turbo 2003Terry Stacey at Mallory 1989
+Chris Snowdon 2010 Brands Hatch (1)Adie HawkinsAndy Curtis at CroftAlan Marshall at CroftBryan Shrubb- longest standing modified 33 racerDave Ashford wet Brands 2000John Liddle with the Parts Box 33Louise West 2010 OultonKeith Fawdington at CroftMark Riddle 1995 at SnettertonMike Watson at SnettertonNick Anderson at SilverstoneNick Sismey at Cadwell 1991Simon Bird 2001Ray Mears 33 Turbo 2003Terry Stacey at Mallory 1989

 Alfa back in European based TCR